vacp2p/rfc-index/nomos/README.md

-# Nomos Request For Comments(RFC)
+# Nomos RFC (Request For Comments)

-Nomos is building secure, flexible, and scalable infrastructure for developers creating applications for the network state.
+Nomos is building a secure, flexible, and scalable infrastructure for developers creating applications for the network state.